 At the outset of acquisition negotiations, it is routine for the parties to enter into a confidentiality agreement to protect information exchanged during the course of due diligence and negotiations.
-Among other things, the confidentiality agreement will typically (1) restrict disclosure of information that a potential buyer receives from the target, (2) restrict use of such information by the potential buyer except in connection with structuring and negotiating the proposed transaction (what falls within the scope of the 'proposed transaction' in this respect should be carefully defined) and (3) impose non-disclosure terms with respect to the existence and status of the negotiations and the potential transaction.
+Among other things, the confidentiality agreement will typically (i) restrict disclosure of information that a potential buyer receives from the target, (ii) restrict use of such information by the buyer except in connection with structuring and negotiating the subject transaction (which term should be carefully defined) and (iii) impose non-disclosure terms with respect to the existence and status of the negotiations and the potential transaction.
 Where the target company will perform at least some due diligence on the potential buyer or otherwise receive confidential information of the potential buyer, such as where buyer securities are being used as consideration, the confidentiality agreement should include reciprocal protections.
-The negotiation of confidentiality agreements tends to centre on a few key issues, and the target company will often have heightened concerns with strategic buyers.
+The negotiation of confidentiality agreements tends to center around a few key issues, and the target company will often have heightened concerns with strategic buyers.

-The information protected by a confidentiality agreement is typically very broadly defined, including information not labelled as confidential or delivered prior to execution of the confidentiality agreement.
-A potential buyer will expect certain exclusions from the definition of confidential information, such as (1) information that is (or becomes) generally available to the public through no fault of the potential buyer, which is a very common exception, and (2) information that the potential buyer has obtained or developed independently, which is a more controversial (but common) exception that the target may try to qualify by imposing a burden of proof requirement on the buyer or by requiring that independent development be demonstrated by written materials.
-In addition, disclosures required by law (primarily SEC-related) or stock exchange rules (such as NYSE or Nasdaq, if applicable) are generally allowed.
+The information protected by a confidentiality agreement is typically very broadly defined, including information not labeled as confidential or delivered prior to execution of the confidentiality agreement.
+A potential buyer will expect certain exclusions from the definition of confidential information, such as (i) information that is (or becomes) generally available to the public through no fault of the potential buyer, which is a very common exception, and (ii) information that the potential buyer has obtained or developed independently, which is a more controversial (but common) exception that the target may try to qualify by imposing a burden of proof requirement on the buyer or by requiring that independent development be demonstrated by written materials.
+In addition, disclosures required by law are generally allowed.

-Restrictions on who may receive and use confidential information (particularly on the buyer side) can be a sticking point.
-For example, the target company may want to protect its confidential information by limiting the number and type of individuals permitted to receive such information, and block certain types of persons from receiving such information or portions of such information (such as sources of debt and equity financing and potential cobuyers).
+Restrictions on who may receive and use confidential information (on the buyer side) can be a sticking point.
+For example, the target company may want to protect its confidential information by limiting the scope and type of individuals permitted to receive such information and block certain types of persons from receiving such information or portions of such information (such as sources of debt and equity financing and potential co-buyers).
 The target company will want to prohibit potential buyers from contacting its employees, suppliers and customers without advance consent.
-When a strategic buyer is present, the target company may insist that an additional layer of confidentiality be utilised, often referred to as a 'clean team agreement,' which may state, for example, that certain highly confidential information may be supplied only late in the process, in redacted form, and special procedures may be imposed on the buyer, such as review by only special counsel to the buyer.
+When a strategic buyer is present, highly confidential information may be supplied only late in the process, in redacted form, and special procedures may be imposed on buyer review, such as review by only special counsel to the buyer.